garybgenett/gary-os/README.md

   * Last tested with:
     * GaryOS v3.0

-The in-memory environment is a complete Funtoo/Gentoo installation, as shown in the [Live Update] section above.
+The in-memory environment is a complete Funtoo installation, as shown in the [Live Update] section above.
 It can be copied directly to a new disk/partition and booted as a fresh installation.

 Instructions for installing to disk: